 |Doctor of Philosophy (PhD) in Biomedical Informatics||PhD program for advanced leaders and research in the field||Bachelor's degree in any field plus introductory courses in Computer Science and Anatomy & Physiology||135 credits, including dissertation|

-The Web site also has information about OHSU's National Library of Medicine-funded fellowship program, and Graduate Certificate Track in Health Information Management (HIM).
+The Web site also has information about OHSU's various fellowship programs, funded by the US National Library of Medicine and others.

-- Explain biomedical informatics and its role in health, health care, public health, and biomedical research.
+- Describe biomedical informatics and its role in health, health care, public health, and biomedical research.